MetaMask/metamask-design-system/docs/create-component.md

 # Create Component Script

-The create-component script is a utility for generating new React components in the MetaMask Design System with consistent structure and boilerplate code.
+The create-component script is a utility for generating new React components(React Native coming soon!) in the MetaMask Design System with consistent structure and boilerplate code.

 ## Usage